linuxserver/docker-jellyfin/README.md

 #### Arm Devices

 Best effort is made to install tools to allow mounting in /dev/dri on Arm devices.
 In most cases if /dev/dri exists on the host it should just work.
-If running a Raspberry Pi 4 be sure to enable `dtoverlay=vc4-fkms-v3d` in your usercfg.txt.
+If running a Raspberry Pi 4 be sure to enable `dtoverlay=vc4-fkms-v3d` in your /boot/firmware/config.txt.

 ## Usage